HellBus1/VentNote/README.md

 ## VentNote
 VentNote — Taking notes like a breeze.
-Note management app built with jetpack compose and newest modern android architecture guide
+Note management app built with Jetpack Compose and the newest modern Android architecture guide

 <br />